 Founded in 1963, the University of West Florida is a vibrant, distinctive institute of higher learning with undergraduate, graduate and targeted research programs.
-With multiple locations in Northwest Florida, the university serves a student population of more than 12,000.
+With multiple locations in Northwest Florida, the university serves a student population of nearly 13,000.

 Dedicated to helping students realize their full potential, UWF favors small class sizes with quality teacher-scholars who deliver personalized, hands-on learning and leadership opportunities.
 The university offers a dynamic learning environment that inspires innovation, creativity and collaboration and is focused on student success.

-UWF is a member of the Gulf South Conference, with 15 athletic teams, 73 Gulf South Conference championship titles and seven national championship titles.
+UWF is a member of the Gulf South Conference and the New South Intercollegiate Swim Conference for swimming & diving, with 15 athletic teams, over 115 Gulf South Conference championship titles and 10 national championship titles.